njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-form.rst

 Fields and Labels
 *********************

-The `vui-field <https://github.com/Brightspace/valence-ui-field>`_ library contain a series of Less mixins and CSS that can be used to style fields and labels.
+The `vui-field <https://github.com/Brightspace/valence-ui-field>`_ library contains mixins and CSS that can be used to style fields and labels.

 .. admonition::  Accessibility